 Beets are a fairly easy vegetable to grow in the garden.
 This past summer we had a great crop and decided to pickle them.
 We have really enjoyed these pickled beets throughout the winter months.

-Did you know beets are good for you to eat?
+Did you know beets are healthy for you to eat?
 Beets are high in vitamin C, potassium, and other minerals.
 Studies show beets may be good for:

 - Increase stamina